agarwalankush/ECON5130/lecture6/README.md

-##  Lecture 6: Transformers – Improving Natural Language Processing with Attention Mechanisms
+##  Lecture 6: Self-Attention in Transformers

 - Adding an attention mechanism to RNNs
   - Attention helps RNNs with accessing information